Plug-and-play Shape Refinement Framework for Multi-site and Lifespan Brain Skull Stripping: Introduction

 Many efforts have been devoted to addressing the domain shift problem.
-Among them, the most widely used method is domain adaptation to align the latent feature distributions of the two domains \cite{li2021dispensed,zeng2020entropy,dou2019pnp}.
-Unfortunately, one limitation is that it requires concurrent access to the input images of both the source and target domains.
-It is well known that, compared with natural images, medical images are difficult to share due to privacy.
-To effectively enhance the segmentation performance in different domains, we propose a novel source-free domain adaptation method in this work to deal with the absence of concurrent access to the source and target domain images.
-The main contributions of our method are three-fold: \textbf{1)} A novel source-free domain adaptation framework is designed, without disclosing the privacy. \textbf{2)} A shape dictionary based on the Fourier Descriptors is proposed to fully utilize the anatomical prior knowledge of the brain shape. \textbf{3)} To better model the overall shape information, we designed a Shape AutoEncoder (SAE) based on Shuffle Transformer.
+Among them, the most widely used method is domain adaptation to align the latent feature distributions of the two domains \cite{li2021dispensed,dou2019pnp}.
+Unfortunately, there are some inherent limitations, including the need for retraining for each new domain and concurrent access to the input images of both domains.
+It is well known that medical images are difficult to share due to privacy.
+Compared with the original image, manual labels contain much less privacy information and are easier to share.
+Therefore, we propose a plug-and-play shape refinement (PSR) framework in this work.
+The main contributions of our method are three-fold: \textbf{1)} A novel plug-and-play segmentation result refinement framework is designed. \textbf{2)} A shape dictionary based on the Fourier Descriptors \cite{NIXON2012343} is proposed to fully utilize the anatomical prior knowledge of the brain shape. \textbf{3)} To better model the overall shape information, we designed a shape AutoEncoder (SAE) based on Shuffle Transformer.